naknomum/jzin/README.md

 * ~~Book signatures~~
 * Bug squashing
   * ~~Remove delete from template-edit mode (image/text)~~
+  * Fonts not affective on startup
+  * 2-page templates not showing page-prev-next on startup
   * Move page should be disabled for special pages (index, TOC)
   * Delete pages should delete "companions" (e.g. back of chapter page)
   * ~~Disable/cursor/wait while printing~~